StevenMayher/431-notes/docs/index.md

 ## Additional R Packages installed for this book {-}

-Some packages need to be installed on the user's system, but do not need to be loaded by R in order to run the code presented in this set of notes until later.
+Some packages need to be installed on the user's system, but do not need to be loaded by R in order to run the code presented in these notes except in very specific settings.
 These additional packages include the following.

 ```
 boot
 car
+equatiomatic
 GGally
 gt
 psych